Support the Probation Service to give people a fresh start

 - systems are maintained properly

-- offender and victim information is collated and prepared for case files
+- probation information is collated and prepared for case files

-You will use your great communication skills to handle enquiries from colleagues, agencies and people on probation in a busy environment.
+You will use your strong communication skills to handle enquiries from colleagues, agencies and people on probation in a busy environment.

 Case Administrators are based in a wide variety of settings, including courts, prisons and dedicated probation offices, and in many areas nationwide.